The Pros and Cons of Carnegie Mellon

 In addition to STEM programs, CMU has a Top 10 ranked undergraduate business program (Tepper) which is particularly strong in quantitative business analysis.

-Right next to CMU’s campus is Schenley Park, a popular destination that features running trails, a golf course, an ice skating rink, horticulture gardens, and other year-round recreational activities.
+Right next to CMU’s campus is Schenley Park, a popular destination that features running trails, a golf course, an outdoor ice skating rink, horticulture gardens, and many year-round recreational activities.

 CMU also excels in the arts: actress Holly Hunter (HBO’s Succession) graduated from the School of Drama and won a Best Actress Oscar for her role in 1993’s “The Piano.”